-Responses and actions to behaviours that may meet the harm threshold are contained specifically within section 6 of the School's Safeguarding Policy and Procedures, 'Concerns About a Member of Staff'.
+Responses and actions to behaviours that may meet the harm threshold are contained specifically within the School's Safeguarding Policy and Procedures, 'Safeguarding Concerns and Allegations Against Staff'.
 These should be reported to the Head or DSL without delay.

 Responsibility of staff